wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Charge

-• Scheduled date of initial appearance stated on the citation
+• The scheduled date of initial appearance stated on the citation

 • Name of the police agency issuing the citation